TJCAviation/B787-9-CPDLC/README.md

 - Original assets from Horizon simulations or Qbit simulations: CC BY-NC 4.0.
 - Assets covered by the "Game Content Usage RUles": Under the license granted by those rules.

+## Qbit Simulations
+This project is actively supported by the Qbit Simulations Team who work on the following areas actively:
+- Modeling
+- Texture design
+- Paint Kit development
+- Ecosystem setup
+- Comprehensive building process powered by Igniter, a FlyByWire Simulations product.